Wolox/tech-guides/iOS/Coding/AppStructure.md

 **Services**

-They are the objects used for handling any auxiliary task int he system.
+They are the objects used for handling any auxiliary task in the system.
 An example of a service may be a device geolocation administrator (a wrapper to `CLLocation`), an image fetcher, and more things that are not directly related to the app business.

 For the second example, we'd have:
 ```